GSA/sdg-indicators-usa/README.md

 There are four basic steps.

-### Step 1: Start with GitHub.
+### A) Start with GitHub.

-a.
-Create a GitHub account.
+1. Create a GitHub account.
 Go to github.com and create an account.
-b.
-Learn the basics of GitHub.
+2. Learn the basics of GitHub.
 Try this [introductory webinar](https://www.youtube.com/watch?v=uNa9GOtM6NE) and these [resources](https://www.digitalgov.gov/2014/06/11/the-api-briefing-quick-guide-to-using-github-fdas-openfda-research-project/).
-c.
-Set up your GitHub organization and identify relevant users of your IT team.
+3. Set up your GitHub organization and identify relevant users of your IT team.
 [Register](https://help.github.com/articles/creating-a-new-organization-from-scratch/) your organization with GitHub if not already registered.
 IT team members should set up their own GitHub accounts.

 **Tip**: Within a GitHub organization, you can define ‘teams.’
 This can be a useful way to identify users who are part of the project, improve communication among team members, and set specific permissions.
 See this [guide](https://help.github.com/articles/creating-a-team/) to learn more.

-### Step 2: Decide which platform to start with
+### B) Decide which platform to start with

 Decide whether to fork the [US platform](https://github.com/gsa/sdg-indicators) or another version, such as the [UK platform](https://github.com/datasciencecampus/sdg-indicators).
 To inform this decision here is a [helpful comparison](https://github.com/datasciencecampus/sdg-indicators/wiki/Differences-between-the-US-and-UK-NRPs).